 act as a think tank, review the effectiveness of the governing body and to review the School Development Plan.

-The Leadership and Management Committee – This meets three times a year to:
+The Leadership and Management Committee – This meets four times a year to:

 ensure policies and procedures are in place for effective personnel management, to monitor the Leadership and Management elements of the School Development Plan and manage relationships with the school’s stakeholders.